The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/job-changes.md

       Lemure's Slice went from 200 potency to 220 potency

       This is about 2.3% increase and ultimately makes the job more competitive with other melee.
-All of this damage is in their burst window which also impacts how well a RPR performs in raid buffs.
+All of this damage is in the burst window which also impacts how well a RPR performs in raid buffs.
 authors:
   - Laille-Ormesaing
   - Balance-RPR-Staff